 Should James Dickson, on the Tees, not be Grandad, then he would, anyway, soon find himself on the Maquinna, to visit the same mining ventures.
 Routinely, even.
 Maquinna was how one got there.
 For certain, it would be official Dickson-Maquinna, by 1927, when he assumed Chief Inspector, beating Matt’s 1930s start.
 OK, the reality is, they were both venturing all over Vancouver Island, and all places, British Columbia.

-So, family, we always thought that Hemmingsen–Dickson was consequent to a meeting at the University of British Columbia, in the late 1930s.
-It seems quite possible that the family paths crossed on the Maquinna, or even the Tees, long before.
+So, family, we always thought Hemmingsen–Dickson was consequent to a meeting at the University of British Columbia, in the late 1930s.
+It now seems quite possible that the family paths crossed on the Maquinna, or even the Tees, long before.

 Little wonder she adorned our wall.